jfox16/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+    - .forEach takes an array and a callback function, and performs that function on every element of the array.
+    - .map does the exact same thing as .forEach, the only difference being that each value returned by the function is placed into an array, which is returned by .map.

 2. Explain the difference between a callback and a higher order function.

+    - A callback is a function that is passed as an argument to a function/method.
+    - A higher order function is a function that works with other functions.
+They sometimes take callbacks as arguments.

 3. What is closure?

+    - A closure is a function that uses values from outside its scope.
+They require you to specifically set up the scope of the function when you call it so you don't have unintended effects.

 4. Describe the four rules of the 'this' keyword.

+    - window/global object binding: If no "this" is specified, "this" will default to the outermost scope.
+Most of the time this is window.
+    - implicit binding: If the function is called after an object and . then "this" will refer to that object.
+    - New binding: If in an object constructor, "this" will refer to the newly created object.
+    - Explicit binding: There are certain methods that allow us to directly specify what "this" should be.
+      - .call calls the method and passes in the "this" value
+      - .bind creates a new function with a specified "this" value

 5. Why do we need super() in an extended class?

+    - super() is how we call the parent class's constructor.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.